LincaMarius/ISAP-1_Instruction_Set/README.md

 The last two equations are equivalent to: LA = LDA * T4

 Using the NEXT signal moves to the next instruction without losing micro-steps.
 This variable microcode length system for the NOP instruction will use 4/5=0.8 which is 80% of the time compared to 4/8=0.5 and 50% if we do not use this option.

+Use of the NEXT signal is optional.
+The simplified version of this instruction can also be used:
+- NEXT = NOP * T5
+In this variant, if the microprogram reaches one of the steps T6 - T8, it will not automatically jump to the next instruction and the time related to steps T6 - T8 is lost.

 *If we implement the Control Block using Combinational Logic we will use these equations.*